✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Find missing or stale

-Save a view for missing translations or for items where the source has been edited since.
+Save a view for missing-in-target or for posts where the source has been edited after the translation, and reload that combination instantly.

 Inline translator notes